Corn Riots: Feudalism in Jersey

 The feudal economic mode was still in practice, with the island divided into hundreds of fiefs and the tithe system still in practice.
 Islanders were still required to pay rentes to their Seigneurs, which themselves were corrupted by the Seigneurs and miller and biker allies.

 Lemprière's Bailiffship

 The Bailiffship of Jersey was a position that had de facto become hereditary in the de Carteret family by 1750.
-Earl Granville held the position at that time, but neither he nor his son never visited the island.
+Earl Granville held the position at that time, but neither he nor his son ever visited the island.
 Instead, the Lieutenant Bailiff, Charles Lemprière, who was appointed in 1750 and served until 1781, effectively had full control over the island during this time.
 Lemprière was a Parliamentarian, but was known for his autocratic temperament.
 His family held a number of high-ranking positions on the island and he had the power to issue ordinances and suppress protests through the Royal Court.:195In the political system of Jersey at this time, only wealthy men were able to vote for Connétables, and these men tended to appoint their own relatives to these positions.
 There was a lack of democratic representation in the island's political system.